Sakai: Feudal period

-Medieval Sakai was an autonomous city run by merchant oligarchs.
-During the Muromachi and Sengoku periods from about 1450 to 1600, Sakai developed into one of richest cities in Japan as a port for foreign trade.
-It was a leading producer of textiles and ironwork.
-In those days, it was said that the richest cities were Umi no Sakai, Riku no Imai (tr. "along the sea, Sakai; inlands, Imai"; the latter is now a part of Kashihara, Nara).
-The famous Zen Buddhist priest Ikkyū chose to live in Sakai because of its free atmosphere.
-The first reliable account of the city is dated to the 1480s and contains publicly issued legal notices, which suggests that the city had a governing council at that point.
-By the 1530s, the population was around 40,000 residents, almost all of which earned a living through commercial enterprises and some of whom were the wealthiest people in Japan.
+Medieval Sakai was an autonomous city governed by merchant oligarchs.
+During the late Muromachi period and the Sengoku period, from about 1450 to 1600, Sakai developed into one of the richest cities in Japan as a center of foreign trade.
+It was also a leading producer of textiles and ironware.
+Its prosperity was often cited as a benchmark for other cities, as reflected in the saying, "Umi no Sakai, Riku no Imai" (tr. "along the sea, Sakai; inland, Imai"; the latter is now part of Kashihara, Nara).
+Throughout this period, Sakai maintained a close relationship with Hirano, another prosperous autonomous city.
+Like Sakai, Hirano was governed by leading townsmen, often described as a council (toshiyorishū).
+Sakai was also linked to Hirano culturally through practices such as haikai and renga.

+The first reliable account of the city dates to the 1480s and includes publicly issued legal notices, suggesting that a form of urban governance already existed by that time.
+By the 1530s, the population had reached around 40,000, most of whom were engaged in commerce, including some of the wealthiest merchants in Japan.
 At this time, Sakai was administered by an oligarchy of powerful merchants.
-The government had ten divisions machi that were subordinate to the representative council of wealthy townsmen known as the egōshū.
+The administration was divided into ten machi (districts), which were subordinate to a representative council of wealthy townsmen known as the egōshū.

-Sen no Rikyū, known as the greatest master of the tea ceremony, was originally a merchant of Sakai.
-Because of the close relationship between the tea ceremony and Zen Buddhism and because of the prosperity of its citizens, Sakai was one of the main centers of the tea ceremony in Japan.
+The Zen Buddhist priest Ikkyū is said to have chosen to reside in Sakai because of its relatively free atmosphere.
+Because of the association between the tea ceremony and Zen Buddhism, as well as the economic prosperity of its citizens, Sakai became one of the principal centers of the tea ceremony in Japan.
+Sen no Rikyū, widely regarded as the greatest master of the tea ceremony, was originally a merchant from Sakai.

-In the Sengoku period, Christian missionaries, including Francis Xavier in 1550, visited Sakai and documented its prosperity.
-Gaspar Vilela described the town as the safest place in the area when he visited in 1561.

-He also mentioned that the city was "governed by consuls like Venice in Italy".
+During the Sengoku period, Christian missionaries visited Sakai and recorded its prosperity.
+Francis Xavier visited in 1550, and Gaspar Vilela, who visited in 1561, described the town as one of the safest places in the region and noted that it was "governed by consuls like Venice in Italy".

-After the coming of Europeans, Sakai became a manufacturing base of matchlock firearms and a daimyō, Oda Nobunaga, was one of their important customers.
-During his ambitious attempt to unify Japan, Nobunaga attempted to take the autonomy privilege from Sakai.
-Sakai's citizens denied his order and pitched a desperate battle against his army.
-Most citizens fled and Sakai was burned and seized by Nobunaga.
+After the arrival of Europeans, Sakai became a center for the production of matchlock firearms, and the daimyō Oda Nobunaga became one of their major customers.
+During his campaign to unify Japan, Nobunaga sought to impose a heavy levy of 20,000 kan on Sakai, aiming to curtail its autonomy.
+While the temple town of Ishiyama (now Osaka Castle) submitted to such demands, Sakai is described in some accounts as having resisted.
+During this conflict, records indicate that Sakai's egōshū sent diplomatic correspondence to the toshiyorishū of Hirano, proposing a joint defense against Nobunaga's forces.
+However, the city eventually came under Nobunaga's control.

-After the assassination of Nobunaga in 1582, Toyotomi Hideyoshi, seized power and abolished the autonomous system of Sakai, forcing many merchants to move to his stronghold in Osaka.
+After the death of Nobunaga in 1582, Toyotomi Hideyoshi consolidated power and abolished Sakai's autonomous system.
+He also relocated merchants from Sakai and other cities to develop his base in Osaka.